open-telemetry/opentelemetry-specification/specification/metrics/api.md

 #### Set the global MeterProvider

-A global function installs a Metric provider as the global SDK.
+A global function installs a MeterProvider as the global SDK.
 For example, use `global.SetMeterProvider(MeterProvider)` to install the SDK after it is initialized.